topherzee/vr-magic-hands/README.md

 When starting to draw - by default - do not connect.
 DONE.
 Touching trigger brings up wand.
 Light comes from hand always.
 DONE. tip indicates drawing always.
+DONE.
-Tip color changes.
+Tip color changes.???????

 Way to erase scene or line.
 thumbstick to change length.
 thunbstick to change color.